 Debtor's Income.
 In assessing present payment ability, the debtor's expenses are compared to the debtor's household gross income.
 Unlike the means test in bankruptcy, gross income includes Social Security and unemployment benefit payments.
-This gross income is reported on Line 11 of the Attestation.
+This gross income is reported on Line 11 of the Attestation, as a total amount from all sources and also separately listed.
 If the debtor has filed a Schedule I in the bankruptcy case no more than 18 months before filling out the Attestation, the debtor can use the amounts listed in Schedule I if they have not changed.

-Line 12 of the Attestation has the debtor check a box indicating the form of employment income verification (most recent tax return, 4 consecutive paystubs, or other documentation) the debtor is attaching to the Attestation, and the debtor can describe in Line 13 the information submitted to verify non-employment income.
+Line 12 of the Attestation has the debtor check a box indicating the form of employment income verification (most recent tax return, four consecutive paystubs, or other documentation) the debtor is attaching to the Attestation, and the debtor can describe in Line 13 the information submitted to verify non-employment income.

 IRS National Standards.
 The first category of expenses is derived from the IRS National Standards.
-These will look familiar to bankruptcy attorneys as they are the same categories as on Official Forms 122A-2 and 122C-2: food; housekeeping supplies; apparel and services; personal care products and services; and miscellaneous.
+These will look familiar to bankruptcy attorneys as it has the same categories that are on Official Forms 122A-2 and 122C-2: food; housekeeping supplies; apparel and services;

-Line 14(a) of the Attestation requests that debtors affirm that their current monthly expenses do not exceed the amounts listed for each of the IRS National Standards.
-The dollar amount for each expense item based on family size is listed on the Attestation (the form will be updated annually to reflect adjustments to the dollar amounts).
-The debtor must check a box "yes" or "no" next to each expense item indicating whether the debtor's expenses are below the listed amount.
-If each expense item is below, no further inquiry is needed by the AUSA and the listed dollar amounts are allowed.
+personal care products and services; and miscellaneous.
+Lines 14(a)(i) through (v) of the Attestation request that debtors affirm that their current monthly expenses do not exceed the amounts listed for each of these IRS National Standards.
+Debtors must check a box for either "do exceed" or "do not exceed" next to each expense item.
+The dollar amount for each expense item based on family size is listed on the Attestation (the form will be updated annually to reflect adjustments to the IRS dollar amounts).
+If the debtor's expenses for each item do not exceed the standards, no further inquiry is needed by the AUSA and the listed dollar amounts are allowed.

+Line 14(a) ends with instructions (added to the current Attestation) stating that If the debtor answered that her expenses for any of the categories in Lines 14(a)(i) through (v) exceed the applicable amount, and the debtor would like the AUSA to consider any additional expenses for those categories, the debtor should list of the additional expenses and explain the need for such expenses in the space provided on the Attestation at the end of Line 14(a).
 If the debtor's actual budget exceeds a particular expense amount, the Guidance states that the AUSA, in consultation with Education, should consider whether the debtor has a reasonable explanation for the additional expense and may allow it.